MONDAY (2) English

 Occupational name for a maker of rosaries, also called paternosters.
 They are derived from the Latin phrase pater noster

 "our Father", the opening words of the Lord's Prayer.

-which was often given to children whose baptism had been postponed or adults whose religious zeal was lacking.
+(from an earlier sense "rural, rustic"), which was given to children whose baptism had been postponed or adults who were not overly religious.

-Means "dweller by the pointed hill" from Old English peac
+Originally indicated a dweller by a pointed hill, from Old English peac "peak"

 .
 It could also denote a person from the Peak District in Derbyshire, England.